Kolkata Paise Restaurant Problem: Strategies & Optimization

 Extensions of KPR for on-call car hire problems (restaurants effectively having also the options for moving to their chosen locations) have been explored in by Martin et al. and see for the mean field solution of a generalized KPR problem in the same resource competition in spatial settings of the vehicle-for-hire market.
 For a detailed analysis and review on strategic driver relocations for higher efficiencies of ride-hailing platforms in KPR-like context, see.

 For application of KPR to optimized job allocation problems in Internet-of-Things, see by Park and Saad.
 Stability of the KPR, induced by the introduction of dining clubs have also been studied.
 One can see for a study on the impact of expert opinions (or even of faiths) on such evolving mutually competing search strategies for the resources.

 See also for application of KPR model to anthropological and sociological analysis of the models of polytheism, and for an algorithmic application to cancer therapy, see.

 Extensions to quantum games for three player KPR have been studied, where, dimensionality permitted, each player can achieve much higher mean payoff.
 For some recent studies in the context of three player KPR Game on the advantages of higher payoffs in quantum games when the initial state is maximally entangled, see.
 See for a general introduction to econophysics, sociophysics, classical KPR, quantum games and quantum KPR, and see for a later review on classical and quantum KPR games.

 One may see for an early attempt to exploit KPR type strategies for developing Artificial Intelligence or AI models.
 For a study of KPR-like approaches related to graph partitioning problem, see.
 Recently the KPR game has been extended (to Musical Chair type games) and that has been exploited for creating a new benchmark for evaluating the AI algorithms.

+Tournaments

+The KPR Problem can be studied via tournaments to establish its grandmaster strategy, much as the Prisoner's dilemma was studied to discover/establish Tit for tat, Generous tit for tat, and zero-determinant strategies (etc).

+The open-source MAD Chairs software creates an otree server as standard for human subjects experiments, but allows tournaments also to include AI and hardcoded strategies for the KPR Problem (and for the MAD Chairs game, which differs from KPR in that overcrowded restaurants, like lifeboats, produce no wins).